majo44/postcss-es-modules/packages/postcss-es-modules/README.md

 #### On demand
 This mode gives possibility to call the styles.inject() method for manual on demand styles injection.
+This mode should be used in case when you wants to use Shardow DOM.
 ```javascript
 import { injectStyles } from 'css-es-modules';
 const key = 'e1ph4XxYADCPaqpZhcgqRT';